dalesgit/logseq-sd/pages/SD-training-Feb-5.md

 		- Where do you see any overlap between the two styles.
 		- LS: What might bring you peace? (in the disagreements with someone)
 		- be careful yes/no questions
-		- LS: I see in **suprvision**, when an SD asks a question repeatedly, it is mirroring what's in us.
+		- LS: I see in **supervision**, when an SD asks a question repeatedly, it is mirroring what's in us.
 Shea used the word "diminishes".
-Image work is good for the spirit: What would it be ike to have Dante's view alongside a Carravagio
+Image work is good for the spirit: What would it be like to have Dante's view alongside a Carravagio.